miker704/Strife/patches.md

     - Created and moved old friends error request modal to deprecated.
     - Created and moved old functional user nav bar to deprecated.
     - Created and moved old second deprecated version of server settings modal to deprecated.
+    - Created and moved old second deprecated version of server members list to deprecated.

 ## Backend Changes